 You do not have to pay company tax on a monthly basis, but rather, this is paid at the end of the year based on your audited income statement; or, if your company is of significant size, the revenue department may ask you to estimate turnover and pay a part annual tax based on this estimate.
 Of course, you pay VAT on all your purchases and if your turnover is above the VAT ceiling, you will have to register for VAT and charge it on each invoice.
 This VAT must then be paid monthly, so if you are offering a long credit term to clients, be aware that your VAT payments may fall due before you get paid.

 The estimated company registration fee in Thailand can be listed as follows:

 - Service fee for company registration (for the case of registered capital of below Baht 5 million): Baht 17000

 - Government fee solely depends on the amount of capital, for the first Baht 1 million is Baht 6,500 and will plus Baht 6,000 for every capital increase of Baht 1 million.

 - Total company registration cost varies as government fee is not constant.
 But it is somewhere around Baht 24000 or Baht 30000.

 - 7% VAT is also implied of service fee.
 (Baht 1190)

 - Subtotal with VAT thus equals to around Baht 25000 to Baht 31000

-All of them are include company registration fee in Thailand apart from consultancy fees.
-Remember, cost of applying visa and work permit is not included in the estimation.
+All of them are include company registration in Thailand apart from consultancy fees.
+Remember, the cost of applying visa and work permit is not included in the estimation.